xraypy/xraylarch/doc/xafs/xafsft.rst

     :returns:  ``None`` -- outputs are written to supplied group.

+    Follows the First Argument Group convention, using group members named ``k`` and ``chi``.
-    If a ``group`` argument is provided, the following data arrays are put into it:
+    The following data is put into the output group:

        ================= ===============================================================
         array name         meaning